top of page

 According to 1890 census reports, founder Henry S. Stewart stood six feet even and was a blue-eyed gent.
 He came out west in 1851 on the wings of the California gold rush.
 In his early twenties, he was no doubt seeking fame, fortune and adventure.

 He'd trekked from northeastern Pennsylvania's coal-barging canal hometown of Honesdale, newly built to help sate New York City's voracious fuel appetite.
-For historic perspective, the year he was born, 1827, was a mere year after the July 4, 1826 deaths of both U.S. founding fathers and second and third presidents John Adams and Thomas Jefferson (famously on nation's 50th anniversary).
+For historic perspective, the year he was born, 1827, was a mere year after the July 4, 1826 deaths of U.S. founding fathers and second and third presidents John Adams and Thomas Jefferson (famously, both on the very day of the nation's 50th anniversary).

 Having arrived in California by oxen wagon via Salt Lake City, after likely first giving gold panning a try he found himself exploring the top of the state.
 The story goes that natives secretly watched him exhausting himself futilely trying to get his heavy-laden wagon unstuck from (possibly frozen) mud.
 They took pity on him after he keeled over in total prostration and faced possible death (assuming it was winter) if not rescued.
 They carried him up to their sacred mineral waters sanctuary to soak in the healing waters, heated by throwing in rocks super-heated in fire, similar to sweat lodge heating method used to this day.

 Stewart returned East during American Civil War years in the first half of the 1860s.
-(Undetermined whether or not he enlisted, as so many Henry Stewarts of Pennsylvania did.)
-But he came back in late 1860s, sailing around Horn this time, with his new bride, Julia Newman, plus milling equipment.
-He then reportedly started the region's first grain mill in Edgewood and over time prospered through milling, farming, cattle ranching and dairy.
+(Undetermined whether or not he enlisted, as many Henry Stewarts of Pennsylvania did.)
+But he came back in the late 1860s, sailing around Horn this time, with his new bride, Julia Newman, plus milling equipment.
+He then reportedly started the region's first grain mill, in Edgewood, and over time prospered through milling, farming, cattle ranching and dairy.

-Such further contentious energies present around the founding of the charitable enterprise might also linger on the subtle to metaphysical thinking, further hobbling the place's fuller potential as a healing retreat...that is, unless and until such karma's fully erased by a full-tilt, long-term dedication to once again provide a greater humanity with public-minded natural purification, healing and rejuvenation service.
+Such further contentious energies present around the founding of the charitable enterprise might also linger on the subtle to metaphysical thinking, further hobbling the place's fuller potential to be a viable healing retreat...that is, unless and until such karma's fully erased by a full-tilt, long-term dedication to once again provide a public-minded natural purification, healing and rejuvenation service.

-With no financial interest in making the retreat any sort of cash cow, happy to break even or even subsidize operation costs when need be, he and his family between themselves would dedicate 78 years to fostering an affordable, grounded rural retreat for purifying, healing, and peaceful recreation (apart, that is, from possibly killing some non-human residents for sport or food).
-All amid wild alpine surroundings, often-lively Parks Creek coursing its way through.
-(Reportedly named after an early surveyor.)
+With no financial interest in ever trying to make the retreat a cash cow, happy to break even or even subsidize operation costs if need be, he and his family between themselves dedicated 78 years to fostering an affordable, grounded rural retreat for purifying, healing, and peaceful recreation (apart, that is, from possibly killing some non-human residents for sport or food).
+All amid wild alpine surroundings, with seasonably lively Parks Creek coursing its way through.
+(Reportedly, it was named after an early surveyor.)

 Trivia: Henry Stewart's middle name was Stella.
 Back then it wasn't uncommon to honor female family member by bestowing her name into a descendant male's moniker.